LMFDB/lmfdb/lmfdb/siegel_modular_forms/doc/ISSUES.md

   * Better explain output in pages like this:
     ModularForm/GSp/Q/Gamma1_2/?dim_args=[range(20%2C31)%2C4]
+  DONE

   * Say "... for each weight k..." and put in actual value of j in top line.

     * What is the meaning of the triples?

     * What is the meaning of 3, 21 and 111?
+  DONE

   * formatting weird for More \lambda(\ell)... should be above the list of available lambdas